clockcpp/HairSpring/README.md

 using namespace hs;
 ```
 but be carefully when you use this, it may cause lots of functions with the same name in the source code

-btw i found a spelling mistake at ln 19 and im gonna corret it later.
-well i fixed this:)

 ## For fun:
 ### ---{ Graphics }---